go-outside-labs/robotics/gradient/code/README_and_RESULTS.txt

 		The resulting compositions are in the folder results_mixed

-Marina von Steinkirch, Stony Brook, 2013.
+Mia Stein, Stony Brook, 2013.